Chang-Yu-Chang/emergent-coexistence/README.md

 ## Step 2.
 Data wrangling and analysis

 These scripts take data from either the 16S sequences, or those data generated from the command-line as described above.
-These data are clean up and outputed into the folder `~/labdata/temp/`
+These data are clean up and saved in the folder `~/Dropbox/lab/emergent-coexistence/data/temp` with the file name prefix matched to the numbered script that generates it.

 The output data files are